BrenekH/beryl_plugin/README.md

 # Beryl Plugin Helper

+> **NOTE:** This project is deprecated and no longer maintained.

 Plugin helper for the [Beryl Timing System](https://github.com/zPaw/beryl-timing-system)

-Documentation is currently being worked on and will be hosted on the wiki page of this repository.